austinsonger/Podcast-Automation-with-Transistor.fm/README.md

 - [ ] Fix the Text Placement on Podcast Episode Cover
 - [ ] Make it so when podcast-covers.yml runs it commit changes to the repo.
 - [ ] Make it so when download-scotus.yml runs it commit changes to the repo.
+- [ ] Refractoring the program to be in Rust language.

 ## Supreme Court of the United States Podcast Episode Generator